Sackett, Lawrence V., Jr.

 BEAVER DAM - Lawrence V. Sackett Jr., 84, of Beaver Dam, passed away on Tuesday, Dec.
-7, 2021, at Marshfield Medical Center in Beaver Dam.
+7, 2021, at Marshfield Medical Center in Beaver Dam, due to pulmonary fibrosis.

+Lawrence was born the son of Lawrence V. and Isabell (Senso) Sackett Sr. on Oct.
+7, 1937, in Beaver Dam.
+He was a 1956 graduate of Beaver Dam High School.
+He served in the Wisconsin National Guard.
+Larry was married to Eunice Bortz on Oct.
+7, 1961, at St. Stephen's Evangelical Lutheran Church in Beaver Dam.
+Larry was involved in both insurance and real estate for many years in the Beaver Dam area.
+He also drove bus for the Beaver Dam School District for nearly 40 years, where he especially enjoyed driving for sporting events.

+Larry was a member of St. Stephen's Evangelical Lutheran Church in Beaver Dam.
+He was an avid outdoorsman, as well as an avid Badgers and Packers fan.
+Music was important to Larry, and he was instrumental in starting the Beaver Dam Community Band.
+Larry enjoyed many good years with family and friends at his cottage in Tomahawk.
+If he could make one person a day laugh, he was happy.

+Larry is survived by his wife, Eunice of Beaver Dam; his children, Doug (Carrie) Sackett and Lisa (Kurt) Tesch, both of Beaver Dam; four grandchildren, Rachel (Emma Neuman) Sackett, Danielle Tesch, Eric (Katie) Sackett, and Andrew (Jeni) Tesch; two great-grandchildren, Maebyn and Knoxton Lawrence Sackett; his brothers, Robert Sackett of Beaver Dam and Richard (Cathy) Sackett of De Pere; nieces, nephews, other relatives and friends.
+He was preceded in death by his parents.

 A visitation will be held at ST. STEPHEN'S EVANGELICAL LUTHERAN CHURCH in Beaver Dam on Saturday, Dec.
 11, from 10 a.m. until the time of the funeral service at 12 p.m.
+The Rev. Seth Dorn will officiate.
+Entombment will take place at Oakwood Cemetery in Beaver Dam.
 The Sackett family kindly asks that those in attendance please wear face coverings.

 Add an entry as Guest